We have come across this problem quite often. It can happen if battery goes flat or has been disconnected.

 You may have just fitted a new battery or upgraded your hard drive or SSD, and now can’t get past this error when trying reinstall or recover macOS.

-When trying to install macOS from a USB you will get following error:
+When trying to install macOS or older versions of Mac OS X from a USB you will get following error:

 “macOS could not be installed on your computer.
 No packages were eligible for install.
 Contact the software manufacturer for assistance.
 Quit the installer to restart your computer and try again. “